Distributional GFlowNets with Quantile Flows: More about Experiments

 \subsection{Sequence generation}

 The reward is defined as $R(\x) = \max_{\mathbf{m}\in M} \exp\{- \text{dist}(\x, \mathbf{m})\}$, where $M$ is a pre-generated set of sequences and the distance is the Levenshtein distance.
 The set is constructed by randomly combining symbols from $\{'00000000', '11111111', '11110000', '00001111', '00111100'\}$.
-Regarding the network implementation, we use a transformer with $3$ hidden layers and $8$ attention heads.
-For evaluation, we also plot the curve of top-$100$ rewards for three GFlowNet methods in \Figref{fig:seq_mol_appendix}(a).
+We re-generate the set of target sequences with the same generation protocol as \citet{Malkin2022TrajectoryBI}. \rebuttal{We set the forward policy to uniform distribution with $0.5\%$ probability for exploration for all methods.
+The reward exponential hyperparameter is set to $3$.} Regarding the network implementation, we use a transformer with $3$ hidden layers and $8$ attention heads.
+For evaluation, we also plot the curve of top-$100$ rewards for three GFlowNet methods in \Figref{fig:seq_mol_appendix}(a) with our own experimental results.
 We do not use the correlation between log reward and model log likelihood on a given dataset as in \citet{Malkin2022TrajectoryBI}, as we find that the dataset could not cover the diverse modes appropriately, which causes that the correlation sometimes even reaches the high point at initialization; see \Figref{fig:seq_mol_appendix}(b).
 Although the final rewards are similar among all three methods, the proposed QM reaches plateau in the shortest time.

 All methods are optimized with Adam optimizer for $50000$ training steps, with the minibatch size being $16$.
 We use a fixed random action probability of $0.005$.
 For all the baselines, we take the results from \citet{Malkin2022TrajectoryBI}.
 For quantile matching we use a two-layer MLP to process the Fourier feature of $\beta$, and then compute its element-wise product with the transformer encoding feature;about hyperparameters, we use the same learning rate ($5\times 10^{-4}$) as FM, $N=\tilde N = 16$, and $256$ dimensional Fourier feature.